baleada/docs/src/prose/features/target-api.md

 ```
 :::

-And that target API includes a `ref` property, holding a function that returns a function ref:
+And that target API includes a `ref` property, holding a function ref:

 :::
 ```js